techbrett/OfficeDocs-SkypeForBusiness/Teams/what-are-communications-credits.md

 description: Learn about Communication Credits funding, how to find rates, and which services you receive.
 ---

-# What are Communications Credits?
+# What are Communication Credits?

-Communications Credits pay for Audio Conferencing and Calling Plan minutes.
+Communication Credits pay for Audio Conferencing and Calling Plan minutes.
 They ensure your users are never caught without being able to:

 - Add toll-free numbers to use with Audio Conferencing meetings, auto attendants, or call queues.
-  - Toll-free calls are billed per minute and require a positive Communications Credits balance.
+  - Toll-free calls are billed per minute and require a positive Communication Credits balance.
 - Dial out from an Audio Conference meeting to add someone else from anywhere in the world.
 - Dial out from an Audio Conference meeting to their mobile phone with the Microsoft Teams app to destinations that aren't already included in their subscription.
 - Dial any international phone number when they have a **Domestic Calling Plan** subscription.